CelloSerenity/StikDebug-Docs/README.md

 ## Importing your pairing file
 1. For best results, connect your iDevice to your computer via USB cable, but if your device appears wirelessly that works too.
-2. Click "Manage Pairing File".
+2. Click `Manage Pairing File`.
-3. To the right of "StikDebug" and any other apps you wish, click "Place Pairing File".
+3. To the right of "StikDebug" and any other apps you wish, click `Place`.
 "Pairing file placed successfully!" should appear in green.